Dave Douglas (trumpeter): 2020-present

-Secular Psalms is a new Dave Douglas studio album featuring a newly commissioned suite of ten pieces, inspired by and dedicated to The Adoration of the Mystic Lamb by Jan van Eyck and Hubert van Eyck – a polyptych originally painted for display in St. Bavo's Cathedral in Ghent, Belgium.
+Secular Psalms is a Dave Douglas studio album featuring a newly commissioned suite of ten pieces, inspired by and dedicated to The Adoration of the Mystic Lamb by Jan van Eyck and Hubert van Eyck – a polyptych originally painted for display in St. Bavo's Cathedral in Ghent, Belgium.
 Commissioned by Handelsbeurs Concert Hall in Gent, Belgium to celebrate the 600th anniversary of the Altarpiece with creation of new music.
 Drawing on Latin Mass, on early medieval folk songs, on composers of the period, like Guillaume DuFay, and on jazz and improvised music, Douglas and team deliver a lyrical, mystical, spiritual score full of upbeat optimism for our times.
 Douglas says the title refers to “songs of praise for all of us.”
 For this project Douglas branched out into new instruments including serpent, lute, organ and sampler, providing a painterly panorama of new sounds, and performed by group of international musicians: Tomeka Reid, Marta Warelis, Berlinde Deman, Frederick Leroux and Lander Gyselinck.
 The world premiere of the piece took place in Europe in November 2021 with performances in Gent and Brugge Belgium, the Netherlands and Germany.
 The CD was released by Greenleaf Music in April 2022.
 The albums and their compositions reference the Song of Ascents, a set of songs from the Book of Psalms.

 The Dave Douglas Quintet featuring Irabagon, Mitchell, Oh, and Royston reunited to release its fourth studio album, Songs of Ascent: Book 1 - Degrees on October 7, 2022.
 The ensemble simultaneously released a second album, Songs of Ascent: Book 2 - Steps directly to subscribers of Greenleaf Music.
 Douglas recorded all his trumpet parts for both albums first, recording remotely with the musicians from their homes.

 In March 2023, Douglas released If There Are Mountains with pianist Elan Mehler, featuring haiku sung by vocalist Dominique Eade.
 The album had previously been released in 2020 only on vinyl through Mehler's independent label Newvelle Records.
 The recorded ensemble, a sextet, also includes John Gunther, Simón Willson, and Dayeon Seok.

+Douglas’ ensemble GIFTS released its self-titled debut album in 2024 featuring guitarist Rafiq Bhatia, drummer Ian Chang and saxophonist James Brandon Lewis.
+The album honors Billy Strayhorn, and includes reimaginations of his compositions such as Take the A Train, alongside compositions by Dave Douglas.